 Notably, when Hannibal's army had just annihilated their best legions and was actually at the gates of Rome, leaving only a skeleton crew to defend the city itself, they sent an expeditionary force off to reinforce one of their overseas colonies.
 (Probably done solely to psych Hannibal out, but even so...).

 This was done because the Romans knew Hannibal's one weakness: he lacked the numbers to sustain either a siege or an attrition campaign.
-Hannibal could deal with the attrition campaign by outrunning the Romans, but he could never conquer a Roman stronghold (as shown by the strongholds of Cremona and Placentia, placed in Hannibal-friendly territory, resisting the entire war), much less Rome itself.
+Hannibal could deal with the attrition campaign by outrunning the Romans, but he could never conquer a Roman stronghold (as shown by the strongholds of Placentia and Cremona, placed in Hannibal-friendly territory.
+The first resisted to the Gauls' siege for years, and the second resisted the entire war), much less Rome itself and the Roman-friendly populations around her.
 In the above mentioned situation the Romans didn't just send an expeditionary force to reinforce their overseas colonies (cutting off Hannibal's possible reinforcements in the process) precisely because they knew this, but auctioned the land he was camping on to drive the point home (the land was sold at the price of free land).